 The following was recorded from the Participant.
 They are marked as LG.
 I am marked as DG.

 The conversation was recorded while sitting on a patio in Glendora, CA. The sun is setting and a group of us are sitting around all sharing folklore.
-The black cat superstition itself was used whenever a black cat was seen, especially so when in a car.

 The interviewee is a 54-year-old mother of two, who is married.
 She grew up in Los Angeles, before moving around, and finally ending up back in Los Angeles.
 Her and her parents had a very tight-knit relationship, and she comes from a religious background.

 This is a local ghost story, to the point where you would have to spend time in the interviewee’s house in order to see the ghost.
 As such, this folklore does not show up often, but has been corroborated by the interviewee’s siblings.
 I’m inclined to believe it’s true, given the later-found-out fact that there is, in fact, a riverbed below the interviewee’s house.